-Achilles tendinitis is a chronic condition characterized by pain and often swelling in the Achilles tendon.
+Achilles tendonitis is a chronic condition characterized by pain and often swelling in the Achilles tendon.
 Symptoms are often due to swelling and inflammation of the tissue (paratenon) that surrounds the Achilles tendon.
 As such, the condition may be more appropriately described as an Achilles Tenosynovitis (Inflammation of the lining surrounding the Achilles tendon).
-The location of the symptoms in non-insertional tendinitis is about 2-6 cm above the insertion of the Achilles tendon on to the heel bone.
+The location of the symptoms in non-insertional tendonitis is about 2-6 cm above the insertion of the Achilles tendon on to the heel bone.
 (Figure 1) For Insertional Achilles Tendonitis, pain and swelling is located where the Achilles tendon inserts to the heel bone (Figure 1).

 Figure 1: Location of Symptoms: Achilles tendonitis versus Insertional Achilles Tendonitis

-Achilles tendinitis is often associated with an increase in activity level such as starting a new training regimen or attempting to resume a normal activity level after an injury to another part of the foot or ankle.
-The recent increase in shoes with negative heels as a way to “tone” the muscles of the lower extremity has resulted in more Achilles tendinitis as these shoes tend to increase the load through the Achilles tendon.
-(Fig 2) Irritation to the synovial sheath that encloses the Achilles tendon is thought to be caused either by direct pressure from shoe wear or from an irregularity in the Achilles tendon.
+Achilles tendonitis is often associated with an increase in activity level such as starting a new training regimen or attempting to resume a normal activity level after an injury to another part of the foot or ankle.
+The recent increase in shoes with negative heels as a way to “tone” the muscles of the lower extremity has resulted in more Achilles tendonitis as these shoes tend to increase the load through the Achilles tendon.
+(Figure 2) Irritation to the synovial sheath that encloses the Achilles tendon is thought to be caused either by direct pressure from shoe wear or from an irregularity in the Achilles tendon.
 The Achilles tendon is believed to suffer microtearing when it is overloaded, and the body’s healing response to this microtearing may also contribute to symptoms.
-Despite the pain originating from the Achilles tendon, the tendon itself is usually intact, and the presence of Achilles tendinitis is not believed to increase the risk of an Achilles Tendon rupture.
+Despite the pain originating from the Achilles tendon, the tendon itself is usually intact, and the presence of Achilles tendonitis is not believed to increase the risk of an Achilles Tendon rupture.

 Figure 2: Typical location of Achilles Tendonitis symptoms